2020–21 figure skating season: Impact of the COVID-19 pandemic

-On May 1, 2020, the International Skating Union established a working group, chaired by ISU Vice-President for Figure Skating Alexander Lakernik, to monitor the ongoing COVID-19 pandemic.
-Its responsibilities include determining the feasibility of holding events as scheduled, possibly behind closed doors, during the first half of the season and the financial impact of any potential cancellations.
+On May 1, 2020, the International Skating Union established a working group, chaired by ISU Vice-president for Figure Skating Alexander Lakernik, to monitor the ongoing COVID-19 pandemic.
+Its responsibilities included determining the feasibility of holding events as scheduled, possibly behind closed doors, during the first half of the season, and the financial impact of any potential cancellations.
 On August 31, the ISU published the official Guidelines for ISU Events During the COVID-19 Pandemic.

-On July 9, the General Administration of Sport of China announced that no international sporting events would be held in China in 2020, except for 2022 Winter Olympics test events.
-The Chinese Skating Association was scheduled to host several events during the season, including the Asian Open Trophy, Cup of China, the Grand Prix Final, and the World Junior Championships; the Grand Prix Final, to be hosted in Beijing, is the only event exempt from the Chinese government's ruling, due to its status as the test event for the Olympic Games.
-On July 13, the International Skating Union announced that the 2020 Cup of China remained scheduled as planned.
+On July 9, the General Administration of Sport of China announced that no international sporting events would be held in China in 2020 except for 2022 Winter Olympics test events.
+The Chinese Skating Association was scheduled to host several events during the season, including the Cup of China, the Grand Prix Final, and the World Junior Championships.
+While the Grand Prix Final, scheduled to be hosted in Beijing, was exempt from the Chinese government's ruling due to its status as the test event for the Olympic Games, the ISU had not yet discussed a contingency plan regarding Grand Prix event cancellations at the time of the Chinese government's announcement.
+The ISU announced on July 13 that the Cup of China would remain as scheduled in Chongqing due to its connection to the Beijing test event: the Grand Prix Final.

 On July 20, the ISU officially cancelled the Junior Grand Prix series, citing increased travel and entry requirements between countries and potentially excessive sanitary & health care costs for hosting members.
 Over half of the events of the 2020–21 ISU Challenger Series were also either cancelled by the host federations or postponed to an unspecified later date.
-The Challenger Series events were held as individual events, and thus did not award prize money based on overall series rank.

-On August 4, the ISU confirmed that the 2020–21 Grand Prix series would proceed as scheduled during the fall, but each event would mainly invite skaters located domestically in an effort to limit travel during the global pandemic.
-The Grand Prix events were heavily modified to accommodate ongoing travel restrictions and the series' culminating event, the 2020–21 Grand Prix Final, was postponed from its original date of December 10–13 in Beijing, China.
-On October 14, 2020, the second event in the Grand Prix series, the 2020 Skate Canada International, was cancelled by the host federation.
-On October 19, 2020, the fourth event in the series, the 2020 Internationaux de France, was also cancelled.
-In November, the Grand Prix Final was first removed from being held in China altogether, before being definitively cancelled on December 10, 2020.
-The ISU later rescheduled the Beijing test event to the 2021 Asian Open Figure Skating Trophy in October.